Skip to main content

 1. Collet, C., Guillot, A., & Petit, C. (2010).
 Phoning while driving I: A review of epidemiological, psychological, behavioral and physiological studies.
 Ergonomics, 53, 589–601.

-This page titled 2.1: A Model of Scientific Research in Psychology is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.1: A Model of Scientific Research in Psychology is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.